ozone-his/ozone-docs/docs/implementers/enable-sso.md

 - `ozone-realm.json` - Located at `<your-distribution>/distro/configs/senaite/keycloak/`.
 Ensure that the SENAITE client
   is defined in this file with the correct configs and redirect URIs.
 This file also contains the client ID and secret for the SENAITE client.

-!!! note
-    The `ozone-realm.json` file configures the Keycloak (IdP) by defining all client applications that will use Keycloak for authentication.
-Make sure each application (OpenMRS, Odoo, SENAITE) has a corresponding client entry in this file, including the correct redirect URIs and required settings.

 ## Run with SSO